 “It was really about bringing people together during a time when they couldn’t be together”, Danielle says.
 The retailer provided support to help people write postcards to loved ones for free.
-Through this initiative alone, Ellie Ellie connected approximately 45000 people through COVID.
+Through this initiative alone, Ellie Ellie connected approximately 45000 people during COVID lockdowns.

 Why Ellie Ellie approached Cardens

-She found an accountant, advisor and support system in Cardens Partner Carol, who takes an interest in the business to understand the accounts and help Danielle make financial decisions over the short and medium term:
+She found an accountant, advisor and support system in Cardens Partner, Carol.
+She takes an interest in the business to understand the accounts and help Danielle make financial decisions over the short and medium term:

 “I sing her praises all the time.
 It’s the support you need when you’re a small business and don’t come from an accountancy background.
 It’s more than just looking at the books.”

-Carol acted as an emotional support and anchor to ensure that goals were met when the business needed to scale down – giving Danielle a “straight head.”
+Carol acted as an emotional support and anchor to ensure that goals were met when the business needed to scale down to give Danielle a “straight head.”

 Carol has always overseen the management accounts, the bookkeeping and took over payroll and pay runs to cover maternity leave at Ellie Ellie.
-Sometimes Danielle and the team require her services more at peak times of the year.
-Sometimes things tick over with the occasional check in to ensure everything is fine.
+Since Carol took over the account, Danielle and the team have required her services more at peak times of the year.
+At other times, things tick over with the occasional check in to ensure everything is fine.

 Ellie Ellie and others appreciate how we take that flexible approach without extra charges – in particular a seasonal business with peak trading times during the year.
 It’s also what makes Carol an extension of the business.